Systemic Lupus Erythematosus (SLE)

 What is the prognosis of SLE?

-Prognosis for lupus is mixed, and varies with severity of the disease.
-Prognosis of mild to moderate lupus is good if detected in early age.
+The prognosis for lupus is mixed and varies with the severity of the disease.
+The prognosis of mild to moderate lupus is good if detected an early age.

 What is the complication of SLE?